 Individuals wishing to apply for the position of police officer with the City of Margate are required to successfully complete the following:

-- The Criminal Justice Basic Abilities Test (CJBAT), administered by the Institute of Public Safety at Broward Community College.
+- The Criminal Justice Basic Abilities Test (CJBAT), administered by the Institute of Public Safety at Broward College.
 The score is valid for four years.

 - C.J.I.
 Motor skills test (valid for six months)